torvalds/linux/Documentation/admin-guide/binderfs.rst

-Once the request is made via an `ioctl() <ioctl_>`_ passing a ``struct binder_device`` with the name to the kernel it will allocate a new binder device and return the major and minor number of the new device in the struct (This is necessary because binderfs allocates a major device number dynamically.).
+Once the request is made via an `ioctl() <ioctl_>`_ passing a ``struct binder_device`` with the name to the kernel it will allocate a new binder device and return the major and miyesr number of the new device in the struct (This is necessary because binderfs allocates a major device number dynamically.).
 After the `ioctl() <ioctl_>`_ returns there will be a new binder device located under /dev/binderfs with the chosen name.